jorgebucaran/nvm.fish/README.md

 nvm use lts
 ```

-You can create a `.nvmrc` file in the root of your project (or any parent directory) and run `nvm` to use the version contained in it.
+You can create an `.nvmrc` file in the root of your project (or any parent directory) and run `nvm` to use the version in it.
 We'll attempt to find the nearest `.nvmrc` file, traversing the directory tree from the current working directory upwards.

 ```fish
 echo 10 >.nvmrc
 nvm
 ```

-Running `nvm` in any subdirectory of a directory with an `.nvmrc` file will read the Node.js version from that file.
-Similarly, running `nvm use <version>` will update that `.nvmrc` file with the specified version.
+Running `nvm` in any subdirectory of a directory with an `.nvmrc` file will use the version from that file.
+Likewise, running `nvm use <version>` will update that `.nvmrc` file with the specified version.

 ```
 ├── README.md